Cincinnati Children's Hospital Medical Center Logo

 • Expectations for the course of the condition

-• Individual psychotherapy for ODD often uses cognitive-behavioral approaches to improve problem solving skills, communication skills, impulse control and anger management skills.
+• Individual psychotherapy: Uses cognitive-behavioral approaches to improve problem-solving skills, communication skills, impulse control and anger management skills.

-• Family therapy is often focused on making changes within the family system, such as improving communication skills and family interactions.
+• Family therapy: Often focused on making changes within the family system, such as improving communication skills and family interactions.
 Parenting children with ODD can be very difficult and trying for parents.
-Parents need support and understanding as well as developing more effective parenting approaches.
+Parents need support and understanding as well as help developing more effective parenting approaches.

-• Peer group therapy is often focused on developing social skills and interpersonal skills.
+• Peer group therapy: Often focused on developing social skills and interpersonal skills.

-• While not considered effective in treating ODD, medication may be used if other symptoms or disorders are present and responsive to medication.
+• Medication: While not considered effective in treating ODD, medication may be used if other symptoms or disorders are present and are responsive to medication.

-For additional information on this or any Health Topic, please call the Family Resource Center, 513-636-7606, your pediatrician, or the Psychiatric Intake Response Center (PIRC) at Cincinnati Children's Hospital Medical Center, 513-636-4124.
+For additional information, call your pediatrician or the Psychiatric Intake Response Center (PIRC) at Cincinnati Children's Hospital Medical Center, 513-636-4124.